 Playing with your cat is essential, especially if you keep her indoors.
-In nature, cats roam for miles, climbing trees, running, leaping and jumping.
-At home, they have a limited space to explore, so they need alternative ways to exercise.
+In nature, cats roam for miles, climbing trees, running, leaping, and jumping.
+At home, they have limited space to explore, so they need alternative ways to exercise.

 If your cat is bored, or not given opportunities to chase and stalk things, her mental health will start to suffer.
 Cats like to be active — expecting your cat to sit quietly all day, curled up in a heap, is like tying an athlete to a chair and then wondering why she’s ripping up the furniture.

 Providing your cat with plenty of play is also one of the best ways to manage problematic behavior (and stop it from occurring in the first place).
 If you have a cat who scratches the furniture or swipes at you, for example, you can resolve this by playing with her regularly.
 Chances are she’s bored and frustrated, and since she can’t tell you that, she’s trashing your home instead.

 How playing with your cat deepens the bond between you

 The more time you spend with your cat, the more a part of her world you become.
 Instead of being the strange-looking tin-opener, you become something she interacts with every day, like her favorite toy or her food bowl.
 She will also mean even more to you, and you will have a much closer bond.

 If you have a cat with some behavioral issues or just adopted a rescue cat, playtime is the best way to get to know her and coax her out of her shell.
 You can see the benefits for days after a play session.